drbeco/paroleco/paroleco.md

 2. Please respect different cultures, ethnicities, religions, sexuality, gender, etc. :page_with_curl:
 3. Paroleco is **not** a dating platform. :page_with_curl:
 4. Please avoid any kind of spamming, like advertisements, potentially dangerous links or religious propaganda. :page_with_curl:
-5. Whenever you join a new group, please remember to introduce yourself.
+5. Be awesome!
+Be excellent!
+Introduce yourself.
 Say hi! :page_with_curl:
 6. New members must talk to an admin and agree with these rules upon joining. :page_with_curl:
+7. Help us find people from all around the world to join! :page_with_curl:
 <!-- 6.
 Don't ask to add friends/family.
 Don't share chat links. :page_with_curl: -->

 <!-- , nor send the chat links to others. -->